- Children respond more to actions than words; what you do matters most.

-Your child yells, screams or throws things after you set a limit.
-Setting a limit could be anything from saying “it’s time to clean up” to responding “no” to a request.
-If your son displays significant backlash and then you agree to negotiate the terms of the limit you just set then, unfortunately, his negative behavior worked.
-Instead, be firm when stablishing limits and provide your little one with two other choices that you feel comfortable with.
+Your child yells, screams, or throws things after you set a limit.
+Setting a limit could be anything from saying “It’s time to clean up” to responding “No” to a request.
+If your daughter displays significant backlash and you agree to negotiate the terms of the limit you just set, then, unfortunately, her negative behavior worked.
+Instead, be firm when establishing limits and provide your little one with two other choices that you feel comfortable with.
 For example, you may say “Mommy said no cookie.
-You can have an apple or crackers –you pick”.
+You can have an apple or crackers, you pick”.

 The Bottom Line…

 No matter what the unwanted behavior is, it is important to focus on changing the action, so that we reinforce positive behaviors instead.
 It is wonderful to use simple, encouraging language as well, but the actions are what matter most here.
 This is especially true if your child is in a heightened emotional state, since it is very hard to process language during these times.

 The goal is to have your child do something else and then reinforce that behavior.
-You will need to demonstrate the new, preferred behavior and have your little one imitate you so that you can properly reinforce the good stuff.
-You are changing the game on your tiny friend, so it’s important to model first, repeat and go slowly so that they have time to adjust to the new rules.
+You will need to demonstrate the new, preferred behavior and have your little one imitate you, so that you can properly reinforce the good stuff.
+You are changing the game on your tiny friend, so it’s important to model first, repeat, and go slowly, so that she has time to adjust to the new rules.
 The key is to remain consistent and mindful so that you continue to reinforce the new positive behaviors instead of the reactive, unwanted behaviors.